 Kokonut Island Gril

 Kokonut Island Grill expands once more under the ownership of Wags Capital, the locally based venture vehicle.
-You might recall last year Wags took majority ownership of Michael McHenry’s Dirty Bird operation for a cool twenty mill.
+You might recall last year Wags took majority ownership of Michael McHenry’s Dirty Bird operation.
 Side note: open my own fried chicken sandwich joint.
 Double side note: maybe offer poke.

 Anyway, Logan is the latest expansion site for Kokonut, which opened in late March.
 The brand serves up Hawaiian cuisine in a fast casual setting with dishes such as katsu chicken, ahi poke, kalua pork and more.